mongodb-developer/kotlin-driver-quick-start/Readme.md

 > This is an introduction article on how build application in Kotlin using [MongoDB Atlas][1] and [MongoDB Kotlin driver][5], latest addition to
 > list of official driver.
 We build together a CRUD application that cover the basics of how to use MongoDB as a database, while leveraging the
-> benefits of Kotlin programming languages like data classes, coroutines, flow, etc.
+> benefits of Kotlin as a programming languages like data classes, coroutines, flow, etc.

 ## Prerequisites